surenm/bokuto/README.md

     $ bundle exec cap -T

-Check your app_id
+Check if you are all set to deploy using bokken.

-    $ bundle exec cap staging opsworks:check
+    $ bundle exec cap staging deploy:check

 Deploy your app (you'll get a deployment_id back if it worked)

-    $ bundle exec cap staging opsworks
-    $ bundle exec cap staging opsworks:migrate
+    $ bundle exec cap staging deploy

 Check the history of your app deployments

-    $ bundle exec cap staging opsworks:history
+    $ bundle exec cap staging bokuto:history

-## FAQ

-1. Why is the name so ugly?
-  * [capistrano-opsworks](https://github.com/onemightyroar/capistrano-opsworks) was already taken, but unfortunately doesn't work with capistrano 3.
-2. Why are the task names namespaced with opsworks instead of ops_works?
-  * to make it less ugly, and easier to type

 ## Contributing